Dortmund–Gronau railway

-The Dortmund–Enschede railway is an international railway connecting the eastern Ruhr district of Germany to Enschede in the Netherlands, which was built by the Dortmund-Gronau-Enschede Railway Company.
+The Dortmund–Gronau railway is an international railway connecting the eastern Ruhr district of Germany to Gronau, which was built by the Dortmund-Gronau-Enschede Railway Company.

 History

 The Dortmund-Gronau-Enschede Railway Company (Dortmund-Gronau-Enscheder Eisenbahn-Gesellschaft, DGE) began to build its line from Dortmund DGE station (later called Dortmund East station) to the east of the central city.
 As a result, its line had to cross the original Dortmund–Hamm trunk line of the Cologne-Minden Railway Company (Cöln-Mindener Eisenbahn-Gesellschaft, CME).

 The first section to Lünen Nord station was opened on 25 November 1874 for passenger trains; the first goods trains ran a week later.
 Six months later, the line reached Dulmen, where it crossed the Wanne-Eickel–Hamburg line (also a CME line) to reach Dülmen DGE station (later called Dülmen Ost (east) station), which was located north-west of the CME station.

 The other parts of the line were opened at short intervals after each other.
 It reached Coesfeld on 1 August 1875 and Gronau on 30 September 1875, when the Münster–Enschede line of the Royal Westphalian Railway Company (KWE) was also opened to the station.
-The last section to Enschede in the Netherlands was built in cooperation with the KWE and opened on 15 October 1875 and subsequently operated jointly.
+The section of the Münster–Enschede line from Gronau to Enschede in the Netherlands was built in cooperation with the KWE and opened on 15 October 1875 and subsequently operated jointly.

 With the opening of Duisburg–Quakenbrück railway by the Rhenish Railway Company four years later, Coesfeld station became an interchange station.
 At the beginning of the 20th century, the Empel-Rees–Münster line (the eastern part of which is called the Baumberge Railway) was opened, which also intersected at Coesfelder Station, making it the major railway junction of western Münsterland.

-Temporary closure

-The Gronau–Enschede section was closed on 27 September 1981 for passenger and freight services.
-After lengthy negotiations, the cross-border passenger services were resumed in 2001.

 Current situation

 The section from Dortmund to Lünen is double track, electrified and classified as a main line.

-The section from Lünen to the border at Gronau is single track, non-electrified and has been classified as a branch line since 2007.
-This section is operated as part of Deutsche Bahn’s Münster-Westphalia Regional Network, based in Munster.
+The section from Lünen to Gronau is single track, non-electrified and has been classified as a branch line since 2007.